-This guide has been made to assist emerging and established researchers with a variety of aspects related to the scholarly communication and publishing process.
+This guide has been made to assist emerging and established researchers with aspects of scholarly communication and publishing process.

 We've also included information on professionalism, ethics, and where you can get support and advice about scholarly communication from around the University.

-Use the tabs above to find your way through this guide.
+Use the links above to find your way through this guide.

 Developing academic professionalism is part of the journey towards becoming a researcher.
 In addition to representing yourself well, you'll need to be mindful that you are also representing the University when communicating through less formal networks, including social media.